Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 Yarn Yardage for a Granny Square Afghan

-Calculating yarn yardage before starting your granny square afghan prevents the frustrating experience of running out of your dye lot mid-project.
+Calculating yarn yardage before starting your pattern prevents the frustrating experience of running out of your dye lot mid-project.
 Here is a reliable method:

 Step 1: Crochet one complete granny square using your chosen pattern and yarn.
 Weigh it on a digital kitchen scale.
 Most 5-inch worsted-weight squares weigh approximately 15-20 grams.